jashuari/aws-cognito-dotnet/README.md

 # **AWS Cognito Use Cases**

-This API offers Register and Authenticate with Amazon Cognito User Pools.
+Register and Authenticate with Amazon Cognito User Pools.

 #### Techincal API Design

 The API was build using C# .Net Core 6.0.

 **Prerequisite**

 1. Need to have an AWS account
 2. Create a User Pool in cognito service

 ##
 **Register**